E-N-G-XOR/devops-test/tester/README.md

 README for testers
 ==================

+A little setup script has been provided to bootstrap the lw-interview account for a new candidate.

 To set up a new candidate do the following:

 1. Ensure you have aws-vault installed and have added the keys for the